 Gettysburg: The Aftermath

 November 2 @ 2:30 pm - 3:30 pm EDT| Included with Admission; Museum Members - Free

 Discover the crisis faced by the 23,000 wounded soldiers and the 200 surgeons tasked to treat them after the Battle of Gettysburg.

-At 2:30 PM on November 2 at the National Museum of Civil War Medicine join Director of the Blue and Gray Hospital Association Mark Quattrock as discusses the aftermath of the bloodiest battle of the Civil War – Gettysburg.
+At 2:30 PM on November 2 at the National Museum of Civil War Medicine join Director and Co-Founder of the Blue and Gray Hospital Association Mark Quattrock as he discusses the aftermath of the bloodiest battle of the Civil War – Gettysburg.